 What are RTIPs and why consider them?

 If you have wondered how to use the Community Preventive Services Task Force findings in a community or clinical setting for cancer prevention and control, RTIPs–Research-tested Intervention Programs –are for you.
 The RTIPs website hosts a searchable database of cancer control interventions and program materials to provide program planners and public health practitioners easy access to research-tested materials.
-It is a component of the web portal Cancer Control P.L.A.N.E.T. and is sponsored by the National Cancer Institute (NCI) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+It is a component of the web portal Cancer Control P.L.A.N.E.T. and is sponsored by the National Cancer Institute (NCI).

 RTIPs describe evidence-based cancer prevention and control intervention programs that have the following characteristics:

 - Implemented in community or clinical settings for specific populations

 - Included free program materials that can be previewed, downloaded or ordered on CD-ROM

 - Included program materials that can be previewed and ordered directly from the developer (cost may apply)

 RTIPs only include programs that meet the following criteria:

 - Intervention research outcomes have been published in a peer-reviewed journal.